chandankumar1/chandankumar1/README.md

 - 🔭 I’m currently working on embedded systems
 - 🌱 I’m currently learning embedded linux
 - 👯 I’m looking to collaborate on embedded and IoT projects
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about embedded systems
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Linkedin] (https://in.linkedin.com/in/chandankmr02)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: